ryanrichard19/ACMESports/Readme.md

 - **Dashboard Visualization:** Tools like Grafana provide a unified system view.
 - **Budgeting & Learning:** Balance cost, ensure regulatory compliance, and learn from insights.

+### 3.3 Anomaly Detection:
+Monitor for anomalies in traffic patterns or usage which could be indicative of an issue or a potential security threat.

 ## 4. Automation and API Maintenance:
 - Automate API changes with code generation tools.
 - Seamlessly integrate with CI processes.